-Government Ordinance 34/2000 provides specific information on organic labeling.
+Government Ordinance 34/2000 provides specific information on organic labeling, particularly bearing the logo specific to organic agriculture.
 Some provisions of the Government Ordinance 34/2000 were amended through the Government Ordinance 10/2021, in the light of Regulation (EU) 2018/848, applied as of January 1, 2022.
-Additional details on organic labelling may be found in the EU FAIRS Report.
+Additional details on organic labeling may be found in the EU FAIRS Report.